-- A4.2 General references are made in this FRS to UK legislation such as the 'Companies Act 2006', 'the Act', 'the Small Companies Regulations', 'the Regulations', 'The Small Companies and Groups (Accounts and Directors' Report) Regulations 2008 (SI 2008/409)', 'The Small Companies (Micro-Entities' Accounts) Regulations 2013 (SI 2013/3008)' and 'The Companies, Partnerships and Groups (Accounts and Reports) Regulations 2015 (SI 2015/980)'.
+A4.2 General references are made in this FRS to UK legislation such as the 'Companies Act 2006', 'the Act', 'the Small Companies Regulations', 'the Regulations', 'The Small Companies and Groups (Accounts and Directors' Report) Regulations 2008 (SI 2008/409)', 'The Small Companies (Micro-Entities' Accounts) Regulations 2013 (SI 2013/3008)' and 'The Companies, Partnerships and Groups (Accounts and Reports) Regulations 2015 (SI 2015/980)'.
 In an Irish context reference should be made to the relevant sections and paragraphs of Irish company law.
-Such general references are not dealt with in the table below. - A4.3 There are a number of references in this FRS to Limited Liability Partnerships (LLPs) in the UK and legislation relating thereto.
-There is no such equivalent legislation in Ireland (and these references, therefore, are not included in the table below), however, certain Irish partnerships are required to comply with Part 6 of the Companies Act 2014 by virtue of the European Communities (Accounts) Regulations 1993 (as amended).
+Such general references are not dealt with in the tables below.